Branimir Subašić: Return to Azerbaijan (2010–2013)

 Subašić left Red Star Belgrade in May 2010 and moved to Azerbaijan.
 A few weeks after his arrival Tony Adams invited Subašić to his team.
 Subašić joined Gabala FC at the beginning of the 2010–11 Azerbaijan Premier League season.
 He played well in his opening match and was even called to the Azerbaijan national team, but he got an injury in November 2010 and missed a few matches for Gabala.
 When the second part of the Premier League began Subašić started to play as the attacking midfielder.
 Overall Subašić played 19 games in which he scored 2 goals and left Gabala in the end of the season because of the expired contract.

 After leaving Gabala, Subašić moved to Khazar Lankaran at the beginning of the 2011–12 Azerbaijan Premier League season.
 In his opening match against Turan Tovuz Subašić scored two goals.
-On December 23, 2011 Subašić became the 5th foreign top goal scorer of the Azerbaijan Premier League with 38 goals.
+On 23 December 2011, Subašić became the 5th foreign top goal scorer of the Azerbaijan Premier League with 38 goals.
 Overall Subašić played 30 matches in that season and scored 7 goals.
 Khazar Lankaran took the second place in 2011–12 Azerbaijan Premier League season.
 In the 2012–13 UEFA Europa League Khazar Lankaran played against JK Nõmme Kalju.
 Subašić scored in both matches (2–2; 0–2).
 Subašić also scored in a match against Lech Poznań at the second qualification stage match (1–1).
 However Khazar Lankaran lost the second match (0–1) and left the competition.
 Overall Subašić scored 3 goals in 4 matches in the Europe league.
 In the first match of the 2012–13 Azerbaijan Premier League against Ravan Baku Subašić scored again.
-He scored his second goal in the Azerbaijani Premier League in the 2012–13 season at the 24 November 2012 against Kapaz.
+He scored his second goal in the Azerbaijani Premier League in the 2012–13 season at 24 November 2012 against Kapaz.
 His third goal was in the match against AZAL.
 After that, Subašić became the 3rd most goal scoring foreign-born player of the Azerbaijan Premier League with 42 goals.

 On 31 December 2012 Subašić's contract with Khazar Lankaran expired.
 On 11 January 2013, it was announced that Subašić was not going to get a new contract offer.
 Subašić left Khazar Lankaran with 14 goals scored in 51 caps.

 Later on 21 January 2013 Subašić moved to Qarabağ until the end of the 2012–13 season.
 Subašić played only 8 matches because of a 2 month long injury.
 Qarabağ took second place in the 2012–13 Azerbaijan Premier League season and Bane left the team after the end of season.